masc-ucsc/docs/docs/pyrope/04-variables.md

 ### Range

-Ranges are very useful in hardware description languages to select bits, but they are integrated all over the language.
-It is a type by itself that can be converted to a single Integer.
-The range can also be seen as one hot encoding of a set of integers.
+Ranges are very useful in hardware description languages to select bits.
+A range is a type can be converted to a single Integer.
+It can also be seen as one hot encoding of a set of integers.

 They are 3 ways to specify a closed range: